oskarbero/Forum/README.txt

 		-> send "post groupname" to specified (or local) server

 	2. Server Responds:
-		-> *Ralidate groupname to be only printable characters and no white space -> If string starts with "error" client prints error message and exits -> If string is "OK" silently continue
+		-> *Validate groupname to be only printable characters and no white space -> If string starts with "error" client prints error message and exits -> If string is "OK" silently continue